Research

 UT Austin and Amazon are partnering to foster a rich research community centered on key focus areas.
 This collaboration brings together subject-matter experts from different fields to create impactful research breakthroughs on a global scale.

-Fundamentals of Data-Driven Spectrum Sharing for 6G-era LEO Networks – Professor Jeffrey Andrews and his student(s) will carefully model and study the spectrum sharing problem between Kuiper and another LEO system.
-They will show upper and lower bounds of feasibility (i.e. SINR) given perfect and no knowledge of the associations of the incumbent system, respectively.
-Then will study and apply modern data-driven approaches from machine learning whereby the aggressor system (e.g. Kuiper) can learn to predict the incumbent associations with the help of real-time measurements by its own ground users.
+Andrews’ team models and studies the spectrum sharing problem between Kuiper and another LEO system.
+Their work involves showing upper and lower bounds of feasibility, then studying and applying modern data-driven approaches from machine learning, whereby Kuiper can learn to predict the incumbent associations with the help of real-time measurements by its own ground users.

-Positioning and Sensing on 6G LEO Networks – Todd Humphreys’ research team will consider new concepts for joint communications and sensing as these relate to dense LEO constellations.
-Specifically they will (1) examine the requirements for dense LEO constellations with inter-satellite links to perform accurate satellite orbit and clock estimation without onboard GNSS, and (2) develop a concept of operations for a dense LEO constellation to provide both broadband commu- nications and GPS-like positioning, navigation, and timing (PNT) to users.
+Humphreys’ team will consider new concepts for joint communications and sensing related to dense LEO constellations.
+Specifically, they (1) examine the requirements for dense LEO constellations with inter-satellite links to perform accurate satellite orbit and clock estimation without onboard GNSS, and (2) develop a concept of operations for a dense LEO constellation to provide both broadband communications and GPS-like positioning, navigation and timing (PNT) to users.

 Industrial Affiliates Programs (IAPs) deliver a mutually beneficial pathway for industry and UT Austin researchers to explore fundamental research topics together.